stranger1200/discord-qr-deleter-old/README.md

 # QR Deleter
-*Note: This uses discord.js Version 12*
+*Note: This uses the latest version of discord.js (Version 14 currently)*

 ## How to Use
 This bot has no settings and begins working as soon as it has been added to a server.
 It scans all attachments and embedded images.